ardapda/ValidatorCommissionSplit/README.md

 ## Troubleshooting

-If you're using Ubuntu 20.04, you may need to add the floowing line on top of utf8.js under node_modules/@cosmjs/encoding/
+If you're using Ubuntu 20.04, you may need to add the following line on top of utf8.js under node_modules/@cosmjs/encoding/

 ```
 const {TextDecoder, TextEncoder} = require("util");